Arihant25/beginner-python-projects/README.md

 - upgraded-blog - A stylized version of the simple-blog using Bootstrap
 - top_secret - A Flask app with Bootstrap and WTForms
 - library - A book management web app using Flask and SQLAlchemy
+- top_movies_web - A web app which shows some of my favourite movies